-It is very different to a hospital definitely and that was part of the reason I went in there, so I was actually given the choice of my pain control of going into the hospital or the hospice.
-Because I'd been in there the first time round and I realised the hospice was OK, so straight away I was like, I'll go to the hospice please.
+It is very different and that was part of the reason I went in there, so I was actually given the choice of my pain control of going into the Hospice.
+Because I'd been in there the first time round and I realised the Hospice was OK, straight away I was like, I'll go to the Hospice please.

 It was a nice welcome back when I arrived the second time because they remembered me and it seemed with fondness that they had for me, so that was nice as well.
 The pinkies were very chatty and jokey, they like to have a joke.
 They are lovely.